shoorano/decentralised-content-subscription-near/README.md

-# Decentralised Patreon
+# Decentralised Content Subscription - NEAR

 ## MVP
-The end goal of this project is to replicate the Patreon peer-to-peer subscription model, but with a rust smart contract on the NEAR blockchain as the backend / database.
+The end goal of this project is to build a peer-to-peer subscription model, but with a rust smart contract on the NEAR blockchain as the backend / database.